cat-ding/Flixter/README.md

 Describe any challenges encountered while building the app.

 * Spent way more time than I should have trying to figure out why image was not displaying when it was just a tiny typo in the string for the link.
-* About an hour before the submission deadline, I was finishing up adding one last feature (rating value textview) but some unknown error came up and I spent way too long trying to figure out the problem so I had to reclone my project and redo a few features.
+* Spent a bit of time understanding how to use the YouTube API key to access JSON arrays then JSON objects, then how to send the info to a new Activity using Intents.
+* As I was adding one of the last features, the numerical rating, some strange errors came up since I had just deleted a landscape layout and as more errors started coming up, I decided it would be more efficient to clone my repository and start again.

 ## Open-source libraries used